-- (a) to discriminate against a person because of the person's actual or perceived ancestry, ethnic group identification, or national origin; - (b) to discriminate against a person because of such person's association with persons of a particular ancestry, ethnic group identification, or national origin. - (c) to discriminate against a person because of such person's association with persons of a particular ancestry, ethnic group identification, or national origin. - (d) to discriminate against a person because of such person's membership in an organization identified with, or seeking to promote the interests of persons of a particular ancestry, ethnic group identification, or national origin, or because a person's name, or that of their spouse, is believed to reflect a particular ancestry, ethnic group identification or national origin; - (c) to fail to take appropriate steps to ensure that alternative communication services are available to ultimate beneficiaries., recipient.
+- (a) discriminate against or deny full and equal access to a person because of the person's actual or perceived ancestry, ethnic group identification, or national origin, including a person's primary language or accent; - (b) discriminate against or deny full and equal access to a person because of such person's association with persons of a particular ancestry, ethnic group identification, or national origin. - (c) discriminate against a person because of such person's membership in an organization identified with, or seeking to promote the interests of persons of a particular ancestry, ethnic group identification, or national origin, or because a person's name, or that of their spouse, is believed to reflect a particular ancestry, ethnic group identification or national origin; - (d) to fail to take appropriate steps to ensure that alternative communication services are available to ultimate beneficiaries.